daxas-boop/weather-app/README.md

 ## Overview
 This project was created as part of the curriculum in Javascript Fullstack on The Odin Project.</br>
-Fun little application to get the weather.
-This was my first time working with API's on react, also my first implementation of a reducer.
-Besides some problems with the reducer it was a straightfoward and easy project to do.
+Fun little application to check the weather.

 ## Running the project locally
 1. Clone this project locally.